 Microbeads

-The Personal Care Products Council (PCPC) reflects our member companies’ strong commitment to product safety and environmental stewardship, including protection of the marine environment that sustains life on our planet.
+PCPC supports our member companies’ strong commitment to product safety and environmental stewardship, including protection of the marine environment that sustains life on our planet.
 That’s why we responded early and aggressively to concerns about microbeads and their presence in oceans and waterways.

 Science & Safety

-Science Plastic Task Force
+Global Science Plastic and Polymer Task Force (GSPPTF)

-PCPC’s task force works to define and distinguish microbeads, microplastic, waxes, and polymers in cosmetics; apply an environmental risk assessment approach; and identify a strategy that expeditiously drives a science-based approach to protect the use of materials that are respectful to the environment.
-Led by our Chief Scientist, Alex Kowcz and Senior Environmental Scientist, Dr. Iain Davies, members are required to have appropriate technical expertise in the subject matter.
+PCPC’s task force works to define and distinguish microbeads, microplastic, waxes and polymers in cosmetics; apply an environmental risk assessment approach; and identify a strategy that expeditiously drives a science-based approach to protect the use of materials that are respectful to the environment.
+Led by our Chief Scientist Alex Kowcz and Senior Environmental Scientist Dr. Iain Davies, members are required to have appropriate technical expertise in the subject matter.

 Resources: